 Whether you’re a parent, teacher, librarian, or grandparent, you want to find the best children’s picture books to read aloud and share with the children in your life.
-Over the last decade, I’ve carefully curated book lists and book reviews of children’s picture book fiction and nonfiction for kids.
-I’ll share with you picture book recommendations and lists on almost every topic and theme.
+Over the last two decades, I’ve read tens of thousands of picture books and carefully curated book lists and book reviews of children’s picture book fiction and nonfiction for kids.
+I’ll share the BEST picture book recommendations in book lists on almost every topic and theme.
 Plus, you’ll also find the best children’s books to read aloud to different ages of readers.

 What makes a great picture book?